 The Kgalagadi Transfrontier Park is famous for it’s red sand dunes, black maned lions and exceptional wildlife photography opportunities.
 It has become a very popular safari destination for travellers looking for a more rustic and down to earth experience.
 If you are planning to visit the Kgalagadi, here are some tips before you go.

+I love the Kgalagadi Transfrontier Park, it’s my favorite SANpark which is why you can expect to see a lot more blog posts featuring this magnificent piece of earth.
 Today I am sharing everything you need to know about Bitterpan, one of the wilderness camps inside the park.
-I also featured this camp as one of my Top 5 Tented Camps in Southern Africa.
+I also featured this camp as one […]

 Verneukpan is a salt pan 57km long and 11km wide located in the middle of the Northern Cape, South Africa.
 I was blown away how such a vast empty space could showcase so much beauty.